 Here is a short video “how to arrive by train” that might be helpful:

-For those who don’t like to walk there will be two taxi cars operating between train station and festival area.
-Taxi will be able to take you where ever you want.
+For those who don’t like to walk there will be 2 taxi vans (up to 8 persons each) operating between train station and festival area.
+Taxi will be able to take you where ever you need.
 Prices are negotiable.
-Going from train station to festival should not cost more than 2 Eur.
+Going from train station to festival should not cost more than 2 Eur per person.

 Vaidotas: +370 622 24155